Skip to main content

 June 25, 2021

 WASHINGTON—Today, Black Maternal Health Caucus co-chairs Rep. Lauren Underwood (IL-14) and Alma Adams (NC-12) applauded the Energy and Commerce Committee for considering two bills included in the Black Maternal Health Momnibus Act of 2021 (H.R.
 959) in the Subcommittee on Health.
 The Social Determinants for Moms Act (H.R.
-943) led by Rep.
+943) led by Rep. Lucy McBath (GA-06) would make key investments to address social determinants of health that impact maternal health outcomes, including housing, nutrition, and transportation.
+The Data to Save Moms Act (H.R.
+925) led by Rep.

 July 27, 2020